Z3BRO/Flipper-Zero-RGB/README.md

 Leds, Pack of 10 - https://www.digikey.com/en/products/detail/adafruit-industries-llc/4492/11569136

+Thin gauge wire (im using 28 gauge bc its what i had) - https://shorturl.at/vBLY6

 # Firmware stuff

 All of the repos below have been modified with their respective patches